Early Voting holds off Epicenter to win Preakness Stakes

 “Cloud Computing was a once in a lifetime and now I have a twice in a lifetime,” said Klarman, who grew up three blocks from Pimlico and was celebrating his 65th birthday.
 “Really hard to believe it could’ve happened.”

-Although Epicenter was passed by Rich Strike in the Derby and couldn’t make that move in the Preakness, it was a familiar feeling for trainer Steve Asmussen and jockey Joel Rosario.
+Although Epicenter was passed by Rich Strike in the Derby and couldn’t make a similar move in the Preakness, it was a familiar feeling for trainer Steve Asmussen and jockey Joel Rosario.
+A disappointed Asmussen said his horse “just had too much to overcome” after a rough start.

+“I couldn’t get my position,” Rosario said.
+“I had nowhere to go.
+You just have to stay there and hopefully at some point it opens up.
+It was really tight the whole way.”

-Early Voting finished first in a field of nine horses, which included filly Secret Oath and three who came back after running in the Kentucky Derby two weeks ago.
-Secret Oath finished fourth.
+Early Voting finished first in a field of nine horses, which included D. Wayne Lukas-trained filly Secret Oath and three who came back after running in the Kentucky Derby two weeks ago.
+Secret Oath finished fourth 15 days after winning the Kentucky Oaks.

+“She made a big, sweeping run,” Lukas said.
+“It just wasn’t her day.”

 Early Voting, a son of Gun Runner, won for the third time in four career races to take the $900,000 winner’s share of the $1.65 million purse.
 Asmussen said, “Early Voting is the winner of the Preakness and deserves all the credit for doing so — and nothing but.”

-The 147th edition of the Preakness took place in near-record heat with the temperature soaring to 90 when the horses entered the starting gate.
+The 147th edition of the Preakness took place in near-record heat with the temperature soaring to 90 when the horses left the starting gate.

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports